ayupow/Analyzing_public_sentiments_to_data_center_energy_consumption/README.md

 ![Screenshot of F1-score of llama 3 2](https://github.com/user-attachments/assets/a507e110-36fe-4194-9795-036d11cf9f6a)
 ![Screenshot of F1-score of phi 3](https://github.com/user-attachments/assets/2a881520-0bf7-449f-867c-864417e3fea9)

-↑↑↑ Screenshots of the precision, recall, and F1-score of Gemma 2, Llama 3.2, and Phi 3.
+↑↑↑ Screenshots of the Precision, Recall, and F1-score of Gemma 2, Llama 3.2, and Phi 3.

-↑↑↑ All codes could be found below
+↑↑↑ Codes for calculating the Precision, Recall and F1-score could be found above

 ### 2.5 Topic labeling by Gemma 2